Fuuulkrum7/SpendYourMoney/README.md

 downloads all modules, that are necessary for program stable work.

 After this steps, you will see some information about loaded from internet or local database securities.
 Information, using which we are creating request is located near 40-54 lines of code in __main.py__.

+#### GetSecurity
 So, if you want to find security by _figi_, you need to write its name in field __figi=__.
 Other parts of your response should be written in such way.
 __ticker__=_ticker_, etc. Field __id__ is not necessary to be changed.